-According to Special Legal Counsel Ludemann, restraint clauses protect the franchisors’ interests so that the franchisee will not engage in a business similar to that of the franchise business.
-Franchisees should be wary of this most especially if an existing business in another location is operated by the franchisee.
+According to Special Legal Counsel Ludemann, restraint clauses protect the franchisors’ interests, so that the franchisee will not engage in a business similar to that of the franchise business.
+Franchisees should be wary of this, most especially if the franchisee is operating an existing business in another location.
 Make sure the rules have clear guidelines in terms of requirements like location, services rendered, etc.

 Dispute Resolution Protocol

-Another important part of the franchise agreement is the dispute resolution process clearly explained.
+Another important part of the franchise agreement is the dispute resolution process.
 GreatFX printing blog advises it should also be interrelated to the process of termination if needed.

 AllBusiness.com describes this part of the franchise agreement as the explanation of the processes related to the franchise business.
-In some instances, it should be stated in the franchise agreement that both parties should keep the operating protocol updated.
-It should be amended when necessary.
+In some instances, the franchise agreement should state that both parties need to keep the operating protocol updated and amend it when necessary.

 Note that there is no standard format of a franchise agreement.
-As such, the above details should not be taken as legal advice.
-It is best to consult with a licensed franchise attorney and discuss details about the franchise agreement most especially if there are items that seem vague or misleading.
+Therefore, you should not take the above details as legal advice.
+It is best to consult with a licensed franchise attorney and discuss its details most specially if there are items that seem vague or misleading.
 Evaluate the franchise business you want to be a part of.
 Lastly, make sure you work and partner with stable franchise businesses that will take care of your franchisee’s rights.

-DetailXperts offers a franchising opportunity that allows franchisees to voice out all their queries at its headquarters to prevent issues that may arise.
-The 5 stage application process is unique and truly effective.
-Discover DetailXperts today!
+DetailXPerts offers a franchising opportunity that allows franchisees to voice out all their queries at its headquarters to prevent issues that may arise.
+The 5-stage green franchise application process is unique and truly effective.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable business and franchise info, ideas, and extras!